scottlynn1/data_analysis_project_on_starbucks/README.md

 <img src="images/TopStates.png" alt="relative increase chart" width='38%' heigth='auto'><img src="images/BottomStates.png" alt="relative increase chart" width='38%' heigth='auto'>

 Comparing data and collecting additional data from stores that show the highest level of customer satisfaction (Pennsylvania and Maryland) to stores that show the lowest level of customer satisfaction (New Mexico, Mississippi, West Virginia, and New Hampshire) may lead to beneficial insights as to any store or regional differences that lead to positive or negative customer experiences.

+## Weaknesses of analysis
+There is a large variance in total reviews collected between states and thus more reviews still need to be collected from states with few reviews in order to gain a better resolution of state by state performance.
+Also, depending on the technique and methods of natural language processing, the analysis of reviews in this way can lead to qualitative data and care should be taken when reaching conclusions.
+For instance, the use of trigrams in revealing common customer complaints may miss more nuanced complaints that can't easily be expressed in such few words.